muldjord/skyscraper/README.md

 * Added 'saturation' effect which changes the color saturation of the image
 * Added 'hue' effect which changes the hue of the image
 * Added 'sharpen' effect which sharpens the image
-* Now looks up 'scummvm' dummy files in 'scummvm.ini' and uses the correct game name
-* Rewrote the searchMatch system to provide more accurate results for filename based searches
 * Improved front and side textures for the 'gamebox' effect
 * Improved 'blur' and 'shadow' effect to be true gaussian
 * Improved network issue handling (if user experiences unstable wifi)